AndrewEllis93/Print-Tuning-Guide/README.md

         - Gates toothed idlers > smooth idlers (2x F695 bearings) > china toothed idlers.
 ## Repeating Vertical Fine Artifacts (VFAs) With Non-2mm Spacing

-Ensure that these artifacts are **still perfectly vertical** even when printing irregularly shaped objects like the *"rectangular 2 recommended.stl"* object [here](https://mihaidesigns.com/pages/inconsistent-extrusion-test). \
+Try printing the test objects [here](https://mihaidesigns.com/pages/inconsistent-extrusion-test).

-If they are not perfectly vertical (i.e. wood grain, diagonal, etc), see [this section](#repeating-patterns-in-extrusion-bmg-clockwork) instead.
+Ensure that the artifacts are always vertical or diagonal.
+These patterns can be subtle (lumps) or sharp (lines).

-These patterns can be subtle (lumps) or sharp like the above section's photo.
+If the pattern looks like "wood grain", or any of the example photos in that link, see [this section](#repeating-patterns-in-extrusion-bmg-clockwork) instead.

 - **Ensure that your A/B pulleys and XY joint idlers are all clean.** Debris can accumulate and compress between the teeth.
 - You may have a bad/poor quality pulley or toothed idler.